 I remember countless hours spent as a child playing in a box.
 Yes, a standard-issue cardboard box.
 If it was raining or too cold outside, my mother would pull out a box from the closet and the fun ensued.
+Of course, this is a little different from the sort of activities that most children will get up to nowadays.
+These days, children can make use of numerous gaming consoles and different games, like south park n64, to occupy themselves.
+We had to use a cardboard box.
+I can only imagine what it’s like to play various video games, however, we had to use what we had.
 To add context to this story, our TV was B&W, there were only three channels and computers and video games were things of the distant future.
 So if there was nothing suitable on TV and Mother couldn’t send us outside to play (or lock us in the dog pen – true story), we had to entertain ourselves and, gasp(!), we used our imaginations.

 My favorite model of box was large enough for me to sit in with enough room for my legs to extend in front of me.
 I would modify said cardboard plaything with a old 45 from my brother’s record collection taped to the center cylinder of a paper towel roll for, you guessed it, my own steering wheel.
 I would then spend hours driving in my mind; or at least until one of my nine siblings decided I was having too much fun and would fabricate a massive crash and destroy my paperboard play toy.